Hayk-1315/Hayk-1315/README.md

 ## Hi there 👋

 <h1 align="center">Hi there 👋, I'm Albert Khudaverdyan</h1>
-<p align="center">🔐 Aspiring Solidity Developer | 🌐 Based in Barcelona, Spain</p>
+<p align="center">🔐 Solidity Developer | 🌐 Based in Barcelona, Spain</p>

 ---

 ## 🧠 About Me

-I'm an **autodidact developer** with a strong interest in **blockchain technologies**, smart contract development, and decentralized applications (dApps).
-My mission is to build secure and efficient systems that empower people through decentralization.
+I'm a Solidity Developer passionate about building secure and efficient smart contracts for real-world blockchain applications.
+With a strong foundation in Ethereum development and decentralized systems, I enjoy turning complex ideas into clean, well-structured code.

-I'm currently looking for **my first opportunity as a Solidity Developer**, where I can grow, learn and contribute to meaningful blockchain projects.
+I'm currently focused on expanding my impact in the Web3 space, contributing to projects where I can grow, collaborate, and help shape the decentralized future.

 ---